CompareExpressions¶

 table are allowed.

-Remark: The different settings can also be combine, e.g. SI common imperial
+Remark: The different settings can also be combined, e.g. SI common imperial

 will allow all units.